-Using a credit card for your spending can have many benefits, these benefits may include added legal protection, travel insurance, cashback or collecting loyalty points at your favorite shops.
+Using a credit card for your spending can have many benefits, these benefits may include added legal protection, travel insurance, cashback or collecting loyalty points at your favourite shops.
 However if you don’t pay your credit card bills off regularly in full each month this debt can get quickly out of control.
 Here’s how to stop that happening.

 If you are struggling to pay off your credit card bill, the first thing you should do is